LeonardMH/namealizer/README.md

 - `wg["abc"]` - Returns three words where the starting letter of each word is given by the letter corresponding to that word's position.
-This is functionally equivalent to the command line options: `python namealizer.py --initials="abc"`.
+This is functionally equivalent to the command line options: `namealizer --initials="abc"`.
 The separator and wordstyle used will be whatever is currently set as the current separator and wordstyle for this `WordGenerator` object.
 This is referred to as the "string access method".
 - `wg[3]` - Returns three words where the starting letter of each word is randomly determined.
-This is functionally equivalent to the command line options: `python namealizer.py --count=3`.
+This is functionally equivalent to the command line options: `namealizer --count=3`.
 The separator and wordstyle used will be whatever is currently set as the separator and wordstyle for this `WordGenerator` object.
 This is referred to as the "integer access method"

 When using the *integer access method* if there is not a word in the dictionary which can satisfy the starting letter requested,